PORK NOW AVAILABLE!

 Promoting Pollinators: The pigs' grazing also promotes a rich understory of plants in the orchard that helps provide refuge for pollinators after the spring bloom of apples, pears, and cherries.

 We now have gourmet pork available at the farm!
-Roasts, chops, Italian, Polish or Sheboygan brats, ribs, ground breakfast-spiced pork, smoked ham, and smoked hocks, and bacon.
-Call or email to get more details and to arrange a contact-less pick-up.
-Most cuts are $15 per pound; bacon is $18 per pound; hocks and ribs are $12 per pound, which pays for fair labor, pasture maintenance, certified organic grain feed supplements, and happy pigs raised slowly over 18 months (conventional pigs are raised for only six months).
-Brats, bacon, and ground pork are in roughly one pound packages.
-Roasts and half hams are roughly 3-6 pounds (nice sizes for a couple).
-Whole hams are roughly 8 to 10 pounds (enough for a family of four).
+Roasts, chops, Italian, Polish or Sheboygan brats, country or spare ribs, ground breakfast-spiced pork, smoked ham, ham steaks, smoked hocks, and bacon.
+Call or email to get more details and to arrange a pick-up.
+Most cuts are $19 per pound; bacon is $25 per pound; hocks and ribs are $17 per pound, which pays for fair labor, pasture maintenance, certified organic grain feed supplements, and happy pigs raised slowly over 18 months (conventional pigs are raised for only six months).
+The certified organic grain and processing fees account for 88% of our input costs!

 By buying this meat, you are helping fund our efforts to rebuild this threatened breed of pigs.
 Only the best animals go on to renew the breed, while the others live a happy life with one bad day; their rich, highly flavored meat nourishes us.
 Our pigs are pastured and given a supplement of 100% certified organic grain.
 Read on about how the pigs are an essential part of our farm's ecological sustainability!